Here’s another way of repurposing a headboard that has seen better days. Turn it into a DIY porch swing!

 3. Make your headboard smooth.

 Use sandpaper to finish the edges and clear the rough spots.
+This will help your project look its best and be more comfortable to hold or use.

 4. Make the holes.